Natsu Sakaguchi

-Natsu Sakaguchi (坂口 夏月, Sakaguchi Natsu) is a Japanese racing driver racing for JLOC in Super GT.
+Natsu Sakaguchi (坂口 夏月, Sakaguchi Natsu) is a Japanese racing driver who last competed for JLOC in Super GT.

-He is the 2021 Fuji 24 Hours winner.

-Early career

-In late 2013, Sakaguchi was awarded the Honda SRS-F scholarship to compete in JAF Formula 4 in 2014.

-Super GT
+Career

+Sakaguchi made his single-seater debut in 2012, racing in the Super FJ Suzuka Series, finishing fourth in points after winning the season finale.
+After finishing second in the Japanese Grand Prix-supporting Super FJ Challenge Cup the following year, Sakaguchi was awarded the Honda SRS-F scholarship to compete in JAF Formula 4 in 2014.
+Following a sixth-place points finish in the overall standings in JAF Formula 4, Sakaguchi made a one-off return to the Super FJ Suzuka Series, winning from pole position for Take First.

-Following three years not racing, Sakaguchi made his racing return in 2017 by joining Team Mach in the GT300 class of Super GT alongside Kiyoto Fujinami.
+Following one year on the sidelines, Sakaguchi made his racing return in 2017 by joining Team Mach in the GT300 class of Super GT alongside Kiyoto Fujinami.
 At Autopolis, Sakaguchi finished eighth, scoring his first points in the series and the team's first in seven years.
 Remaining with Team Mach for 2018, Sakaguchi was joined by Yuya Hiraki for his second season in the series.
 At the penultimate round of the season at Autopolis, Sakaguchi ran as high as second and finished the race a then-career best seventh.

 In 2019, Sakaguchi was retained by Team Mach alongside Hiraki.
 Three rounds into the season, Sakaguchi took his maiden podium in GT300, finishing second at Suzuka and taking Team Mach's best result in Super GT.
 Sakaguchi remained with Team Mach for 2020, pairing up with Hiraki for the third season in a row.
 At the opening round of the season at Fuji, Sakaguchi scored his second career podium by finishing third, which enabled him to end the season 14th in the standings.